Lokah Chapter 1: Chandra: Plot

-Sunny later wakes up in Chandra's room and discovers her vulnerabilities when he witnesses her skin being burned by sunlight and healing by consuming packed red blood cells, the very contents of the containers supplied by Kumar.
+Sunny later wakes up in Chandra's room and discovers her vulnerabilities when he witnesses her skin being burned by sunlight and healed by consuming packed red blood cells, the very contents of the containers supplied by Kumar.
 Later, Nachiyappa confronts Chandra while investigating the murders of the organ trafficking gang members, and during their fight, she bites him.
 Sunny and his friends arrive during the struggle, and Nachiyappa accidentally shoots Sunny before fleeing.
 Chandra then takes Sunny and his friends to the abandoned Michael’s Clinic.
 Subsequently, media reports label Chandra and Sunny as terrorists due to the attack on Nachiyappa and the deaths of the gang members.
 Chandra tells Sunny to inform the media and police that Sunny had nothing to do with it, and it was all Chandra's fault, if he is arrested.

-Nachiyappa begins mutating into a yaksha as a result of Chandra’s bite.
-Verghese visits him, warns him of Chandra’s true identity, and collects a blood sample of his.
+Nachiyappa begins mutating into a yaksha as a result of Chandra's bite.
+Verghese visits him, warns him of Chandra's true identity, and collects a blood sample of his.
 At the clinic, Chandra explains her weaknesses—sunlight and her heart, which is fatal if directly attacked—and clarifies that her bite can transform only healthy individuals into yakshas, while others succumb to a rabies-like illness.
-As a teetotaller in good health, Nachiyappa is able to survive and adapt to the transformation.

 Two policemen raid the clinic, during which Chandra is shot in the head.
-She is rescued by Michael (Tovino Thomas), who is revealed to be a Chathan keeping a low profile as a street magician.
-He uses hallucinatory magic to disorient one officer and deflects a surgical knife into the other’s leg.
-Michael leads them back to the Holy Grail Café, where he reveals a basement safehouse that has been bloodied by a mysterious person in one of the rooms.
+She is rescued by Michael, who is revealed to be a Chathan keeping a low profile as a street magician.
+Michael uses hallucinations and illusions to defeat the police officers and escorts the group to the Holy Grail Café.
+There they pass through a bloody hallway being cleaned and notice a mysterious hooded figure.
 Chandra shows Sunny a photograph of her lover, Michael Joseph, a British officer from 1905 who resembles him.
 It is also revealed that Johny is a descendant of Kathanar.
 Meanwhile, Nachiyappa begins to enjoy his newly acquired powers and develops a god complex.
 He attempts to bite his mother in an effort to make her immortal, but she dies.

-Meanwhile, the cafe is surrounded by the government’s Garuda Force, who try to appeal to Chandra in surrendering; unwilling to do so, the Garuda Force barges in to the cafe.
-Chandra successfully takes them down but is quickly targeted by Gajendran’s men, who shoot her heart, fatally injuring her.
+Meanwhile, the cafe is surrounded by the government's Garuda Force, who try to appeal to Chandra in surrendering; unwilling to do so, the Garuda Force barges in to the cafe.
+Chandra successfully takes them down but is quickly targeted by Gajendran's men, who shoot her heart, fatally injuring her.
 However, she heals herself by consuming a blood packet provided by Sunny and defeats them.
 Nachiyappa, who has fully transformed into a yaksha, confronts her in front of Sunny, Naijil, and Venu.
-After a bloody fight, she kills him by stabbing his heart with a dagger, though Venu is injured in the back by Nachiyappa.
-Afterwards, she retreats underground, telling Sunny that he would be unable to contact her.
+After a bloody fight, she kills him by stabbing his heart with a dagger.
+Afterwards, she retreats underground, saying goodbye to Sunny.